daniel-molina/visualequation/README.md

 If you want to install from sources and you want to use the provided packages do the following (if you are just going to install from PyPI you only need python-pip)

-$ sudo apt-get install python-pip python-setuptools python-wheel
+$ sudo apt-get install python3-pip python3-setuptools python3-wheel

 add the pip path to your ~/.bashrc